-I am an Assistant Professor of Information Systems at Tilburg School of Economics and Management since July 2020.
-I received my Ph.D. in Information Systems at Jindal School of Management, University of Texas at Dallas, with the committee chairs Srinivasan Raghunathan and Huseyin Cavusoglu.
+I am a tenured Assistant Professor of Information Systems at Tilburg University in the Department of ISOM.
+I received my Ph.D. in Information Systems from the Jindal School of Management, University of Texas at Dallas in 2020.

-My work is published at MIS Quarterly, and my papers are presented at prestigious conferences such as WISE, CIST, ICIS, SCECR, INFORMS and Platform Strategy Symposium.
+My work has been published in MIS Quarterly and Information Systems Research, and my papers have been presented at WISE, CIST, ICIS, INFORMS, SCECR, Workshop on Digital Markets, Digital Economy Workshop, Business of Blockchain Technology Conference, Crypto-Marketing and the Platform Strategy Symposium.

 PhD in Information Systems, 2020